hngu/appfinity/src/frontend/apps/sandbox/README.md

   - CSS grid
 - Calendar
   - To get the list of days for a month:
+    - Create a new date with the current year and month, and day 1.
+    - Add a day until the month changes
   - Build grid for calendar
+    - I decided to use a grid.
+I needed to fill it with empty cells for leading days and trailing days
   - Render grid for calendar
+    - Render row which displays a week
+    - Use flexbox for the rows
   - Checking if a date is valid
   - Handling text input for numeric values - what if the user enters blank?
+  - To subtract days: `d.setDate(d.getDate() - 1)`